 To me, there is something magical about a blank piece of paper, waiting to be covered in ideas, designs, lists, and floorplans.
 As much as we enjoyed our renovation, there were so many things we wanted to change in our house that we just couldn’t.

 We started to look forward to the day when we could start from scratch and build ourselves a home that suited our family perfectly.
 A house we could grow old in.

-This was a really important and hard decision for us because we already had the lot picked out for our forever home.
-Once we build a house on it, that’s it.
+This was a really important and hard decision for us because we already had the lot for our forever home.
+Once we built a house on it, we knew that would be it.
 That’s the spot where we’re growing old.